A Simple Hierarchical Pooling Data Structure for Loop Closure: Abstract

 \section{Abstract}

-We propose a data structure obtained by hierarchically averaging bag-of-word descriptors during a sequence of views that achieves average speedups in large-scale loop closure applications ranging from $4$ to $20$ times on benchmark datasets.
+We propose a data structure obtained by hierarchically pooling Bag-of-Words (BoW) descriptors during a sequence of views that achieves average speedups in large-scale loop closure applications ranging from $2$ to $20$ times on benchmark datasets.
 Although simple, the method works as well as sophisticated agglomerative schemes at a fraction of the cost with minimal loss of performance.